UnitedPlanet/intrexx-cloud-playbooks/kubernetes/linux/docs/README.md

 ### Pods

-- One SOLR search engine pod.
-It is highly recommended to deploy a Solr Cloud cluster for your Intrexx cluster.
-We will run Solr as a pod as it keeps things simple hered using a cloudprovider hosted block device for storage is mainly a simple change in the pod's configuration file.
 - A deployment (replication controller) of portal server pods with 2..n replicas.
+Another one for a dedicated portal manager instances can be deployed on demand.

 ### Services

-- To have cluster-wide virtual IPs and DNS names for the Postgres and Tomcat services, there is one Kubernetes service for the Solr pod and another one for the portal server pods.
+- To have cluster-wide virtual IPs and DNS names for the Postgres and Tomcat services, there is one Kubernetes service for the portal server pods and one for the portal manager node server instance.
+-
+### Solr

+It is highly recommended to deploy a Solr Cloud cluster for your Intrexx cluster.
+We will run Solr on the shared folder VM instance to keep things simple here.

 ### Postgresql database